lalitnayyar/bawlSupabaseSetup/output.md

     }
   },
   {
-    "pageContent": "Study Groups\nYour Discord Study Group consists of peers who share your goals.
-Think of it as a friendly space to get help, companionship, and encouragement.", "metadata": {
-      "loc": {
-        "lines": {
-          "from": 55,
-          "to": 56
-        }
-      }
-    }
-  },
-  {
-    "pageContent": "Your Discord Study Group consists of peers who share your goals.
-Think of it as a friendly space to get help, companionship, and encouragement.\nWhen you first join the group, we encourage you to reach out to your group and let them know about you, your background, and your coding journey.
+    "pageContent": "When you first join the group, we encourage you to reach out to your group and let them know about you, your background, and your coding journey.
 It’s important to be active, post daily, and be sure to join our weekly sessions.
 The more you get involved, the more you’ll benefit from it and get the most out of your Bootcamp learning experience.", "metadata": {
       "loc": {
         "lines": {
-          "from": 56,
+          "from": 54,
-          "to": 57
+          "to": 54
         }
       }
     }